Schedule complete automatic backups of your WordPress installation. Decide which content will be stored (Dropbox, S3…). This is the free version

 Please set CHMOD 775 on the /wp-content/ directory and refresh the BackWPup dashboard.
 If that doesn’t help, try CHMOD 777.
 You can revert it to 755 once BackWPup has created its folder.

 Up to now, there is no feature in BackWPup to restore a backup.
-You can follow these instructions from the WordPress Codex or this tutorial (also Codex) for more detailed information on cPanel, Plesk, vDeck and others.
+But we are eagerly working on a restore functionality, which is in beta right now.
+If you like to participate to test the restore feature, please write an email.
+Meanwhile you can follow these instructions from the WordPress Codex or this tutorial (also Codex) for more detailed information on cPanel, Plesk, vDeck and others.

 Go to Settings->General and disable “Display folder sizes on files tab if job edited”.
 Calculating folder sizes can take a while on sites with many folders.